-The generator provides a 120V, 20A supply through a 5-20R duplex AC receptacle on the control panel.
+The generator provides two AC receptacles on the control panel:

-- The AC receptacles may be used while the DC power is in use. - In the event of an overloaded AC circuit, reset the AC circuit breaker to resume operation.
+- 120V, 20A supply through a 5-20R duplex receptacle - 120V, 30A supply through an L5-30R receptacle - NOTES - The AC receptacles may be used while the DC power is in use. - In the event of an overloaded AC circuit, reset the AC circuit breaker to resume operation.